All news

 Maxim De Cuyper: "This shows the flow we are in now"

-When asked whether it will be a two dog race with Anderlecht from now on, the midfielder had a clear answer.
-"You might come to that conclusion after this match day, but come Sunday it might be completely different again.
-Before the start of the playoffs we were completely written off, now we are barely two points off the first place.
-Nevertheless, it remains important to stay calm and keep taking it one game at a time.
+When asked if the battle between Anderlecht and Club is turning into a duel, the midfielder had a clear answer.
+"After this match you might conclude that but after Sunday it might be completely different again.
+Before the start of the playoffs we were already completely written off, now we are barely two points off the leader.
+Nevertheless, it remains important to stay calm and look at it match by match.
 After all, a particularly tough schedule still awaits us."
 (MV)

-Denis Odoi: "Grab this momentum"
+Denis Odoi: "Keeping this momentum"

-"Strong and frisky" were the two key words of the now 36-year-old Denis Odoi's match, provoking a big smile on the Ghanaian Belgian's face.
+Strong and frisky was how the match of the now 36-year-old Denis Odoi was described.
+It therefore provoked a big smile on the Ghanaian Belgian's face.